"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 Older adults may be more sensitive to the side effects of this drug, especially QT prolongation (see above).

-During pregnancy, this medication should be used only when clearly needed.
-However, HIV medicines are now usually given to pregnant women with HIV.
+Tell your doctor if you are pregnant before using lopinavir/ritonavir.
+HIV medicines are now usually given to pregnant women with HIV.
 Treatment can decrease the risk of passing the HIV infection to your baby.
 Lopinavir/ritonavir may be part of that treatment.
 Discuss the risks and benefits with your doctor.

 It is unknown if this medication passes into breast milk.
 Because breast milk can transmit HIV, do not breast-feed.